Lavender marriage

+Lesbian actress Katharine Cornell and gay director Guthrie McClintic entered into a lavender marriage in 1921, amid the era of "morality clauses" in the profession.

 A lavender marriage is a male–female mixed-orientation marriage undertaken as a marriage of convenience to conceal the socially stigmatized sexual orientation of one or both partners.
-The term dates from the early 20th century and is used almost exclusively to characterize certain marriages of public celebrities in the first half of the 20th century, primarily before World War II, when public attitudes made it impossible for a person acknowledging homosexuality to pursue a public career, notably in the Hollywood film industry.
-The phrase appears in print at least as early as 1991 but the association of lavender with homosexuality dates to the 1920's, which has been described as a decade when "The lavender marriage seems to have come into its own in Hollywood".
+The term dates from the early 20th century and was used almost exclusively to characterize certain public celebrities' marriages in the first half of the 20th century, primarily before World War II, when public attitudes made it almost impossible for an openly queer person to pursue a public career, notably in the Hollywood film industry.
+The phrase appears in print at least as early as 1991, but lavender's association with homosexuality dates to the 1920s, described as the decade when "The lavender marriage seems to have come into its own in Hollywood".

 In the Anglosphere

-With the inclusion of morality clauses in the contracts of Hollywood actors in the 1920s, some closeted stars contracted marriages of convenience to protect their public reputations and preserve their careers.
-A noteworthy exception that demonstrated the precarious position of the public homosexual man was that of William Haines, who brought his career to a sudden end at the age of 35.
-He refused to end his relationship with his male partner, Jimmy Shields, and enter into a marriage at the direction of his studio employer, Metro-Goldwyn-Mayer.
-Some companies punished actors for defying these clauses by not paying them.
-Universal Film Company justified their actions by labeling the actor's behavior as unacceptable; this included having attractions that were not heterosexual.
-These clauses placed actors in a difficult situation as they put their livelihoods on the line and essentially pressured them into lavender marriages.
-Lavender marriages were also a way to preserve the public's image of a celebrity, especially if these celebrities were famous for their looks or sex appeal.
+With the inclusion of morality clauses in Hollywood actors' contracts in the 1920s, some closeted stars entered into marriages of convenience to protect their reputations and preserve their careers.
+A noteworthy exception that demonstrates the precariousness of being openly queer was that of William Haines, whose career came to a sudden end at the age of 35.
+He refused to end his relationship with his partner, Jimmy Shields, and get married at the direction of his employer, Metro-Goldwyn-Mayer.
+Some companies withheld pay from employees found in breach of these clauses.
+Universal Film Company justified their actions by labeling the actors' behavior as unacceptable, including not only having sexual/romantic relationships with the same sex, but even the simple admission of being attracted to the same sex.
+With their livelihoods on the line, many queer actors felt they had no choice but to enter into lavender marriages.
+Lavender marriages also helped preserve the public's image of a celebrity (which, in turn, kept revenue flowing for studios), especially if they were famous for their looks or sex appeal.
 The end of the 20th century brought about a change for the LGBTQ+ community, particularly after the 1969 Stonewall riots.
 Because of this, lavender marriages between celebrities became less common.

 The term lavender marriage has been used to characterize the following couples/individuals: